neverRare/kiwen-suwi/README.md

 [Download the assets or font](https://github.com/neverRare/kiwen-suwi/releases)

 As of 8 of March, there's no official way to use this on chess.com nor lichess unfortunately.
-One have to customize it with third-party browser extension.
-I won't provide instructions and do this at your own risks.
-I won't be responsible if something wrong happen.

 ## License